chembl/surechembl-data-client/README.md

 inserted record counts and timings.

 You may also want to provide the following parameter to ensure all warnings for duplicate bibliographic records are displayed.
-The warnings are summarised by default, because duplicates are expected when loading the front file data.
+The warnings are summarised by default, because duplicate document records are only expected when loading the front file data.

     --all_dup_doc_warnings